the purpose of this site.

 Building a Website is Fun

 The process of putting together a website of my collection allows me to experience my collection.
 It encourages me to do the research and write it down in a permanent manner.
-Writing tags and notes on items in my collection never worked and trying to scan and create sheets on my computer was not very interactive.
+Writing tags and notes on items in my collection never worked.
+There is no question that there is a learning curve to overcome, but once completed I have been able to edit my site from any location.

 A Window to the World